Ascent of Mount Paugus on 2010-06-25

 I did an out-and-back trip, going over Mount Mexico on the way To Mount Paugus, both summits are bushwacks.

 I started at the Cabin TH on hwy #113A, 1/2 mile east of the Wonalancet corner at the Union Chapel or 6.1 miles west of Tamworth.
-I ascended nb on the moderate Big Rock Cave Trail over Mount Mexico (see its TR for the bushwack), visited the Big Rock cave on the moderate northside descent, and picked up the Old Paugus Trail after crossing Whitin Brook and its Trail at the bottom of the valley.
+I ascended northbound on the moderate Big Rock Cave Trail which goes over Mount Mexico.

 The Old Paugus Trail climbs a steep-rough-rocky gully, swings right around a rock face then steadily through a spruce forest to the junction with the Bee Line Trail coming in from the right.
 It then continues sharply up the south ridge, goes over a rocky-height-of-land, before descending and crossing a small brook on the way to the final-short-steep ascent to the beautiful South Knob of Mount Paugus.
 This is the end of the Old Paugus Trail and the start of the westbound Lawrence Trail.

-The actual summit of Paugus is visible through the trees (due north) and trail-less, requiring a short bushwack.
-I believe this South Knob should be named as a separate Peak and have its own entry in PB as Mount Paugus-South Peak, since the average hiker isn't interested in a bushwack "He's headed for Mount Paugus-South Peak".
-I have therefore entered it as a Provisional Peak, hopefully for Greg's approval.
+The actual summit of MOUNT PAUGUS is visible through the trees (due north from the rocky-height-of-land) and trail-less, requiring a short bushwack.
+I believe this South Knob should be named as a separate Peak and have its own entry in PB as MOUNT PAUGUS-SOUTH PEAK, since it is the destination for "NH52WAV" and the average hiker isn't interested in a bushwack "He's headed for the view at the South knob".
+I have therefore entered it as a Provisional Peak, for Greg's approval.

 Today's trail from the steep gully to the rocky-height-of-land on the ridge (referred-to above) had a lot of fairly recent blowdown with a lot of moose droppings, and it was on the section of trail prior to the Bee Line Trail that I encountered my first Moose on a trail.
 It was quick and exciting with no time to pull out my camera before he disappeared up-trail ahead of me.